 About the Library

-The Library is made up of three administrative units:
+The Library is made up of two administrative units:

 Ø The Neil Hellman Library (main library)

 Ø The Standish Curriculum Library (located in the Lally School of Education)

 The Library has approximately 220,000 volumes, 560 active print journal subscriptions and 3,000 videos in various formats, including Kanopy Streaming Video.

 We provide access to approximately 100 online databases that in turn provide access to over 73,000 serials (journals, magazines, newspapers).
 In addition we provide access to over 90,000 e-books through five platforms.
 All of these print and online resources are “discoverable” through our All-Knight search interface.

 We have a robust interlibrary loan service that runs through OCLC and an ILLiad user interface.
 We are a member of several library consortia, including OCLC, Waldo, NYSHEI, and the Capital District Library Council.
 Related to interlibrary loan, we offer a Scan4U service, where our users can request a scan of any article we have in our print journal collection.